 Country Day School is nestled among 17 acres of beautiful landscape.
 However, the wooded forest, grassy hillside and bustling creek are not just scenic views for students to enjoy when looking out a window – they are an extension of our classrooms.
 Each day provides a new opportunity to learn amongst the tranquil canopy of our treehouse classroom, to interact with nature while hiking through the forest, and to work collaboratively with peers while exploring the outdoor environment.

 As you walk down the halls of Country Day, you’ll often hear students singing as you examine the diverse display of artwork.
 Visual arts, music, drama and movement are integrated into each student’s learning experience to provide a depth and joy for learning that could not be achieved in their absence.
 All of these experiences create an engaging and enriched environment that is optimal for student learning.

-It is with great pride and enthusiasm that I invite you to experience all that is Country Day!
+It is with great pride and enthusiasm that I invite you to visit our school and experience all that is Country Day!

 Dr. Jennifer Asmonga

 Dr. Jennifer Asmonga became head of Shady Side Academy Country Day School in 2018.
 She first joined SSA in 2009 and has served in a variety of roles over the years.
 She was director of Camp Ren, the middle school summer day camp, from 2009-2011.
 At the Junior School, she was a kindergarten long-term substitute and a fifth-grade teacher before becoming a full-time learning specialist in 2012.

 In 2017-2018, she also spent time at Country Day School to help implement a more formalized learning support program.
 Prior to SSA, Dr. Asmonga was a special education teacher for grades 5-7 at Propel Montour Charter School and a fifth-grade teacher at the Urban League of Pittsburgh Charter School.